Burnout and Resilience

 Clarify demands and expectations.

-Whether it is how or when a task needs to be completed, positions of leadership or advancement, or expectations of participation; guiding is an occupation, (no matter how fun it is!) and ambiguity is not usually the best approach.
+Whether it is how or when a task needs to be completed, positions of leadership or advancement, or expectations of participation, guiding is an occupation (no matter how fun it is!) and ambiguity is not usually the best approach.
 Clarification of expectations and needs can greatly deter miscommunications and hard feelings.
 If needed, suggest 15-30 minute breaks for check-in within your crew, having pre/post-trip meetings, or asking for formal outlines of company policies are all possible helpful solutions.

 Build strong support systems.